 - Add in almond flour, cocoa powder, corn starch, baking soda, and salt.
 Mix until a smooth dough forms.

-- Let cookies cool for about a minute on the cookie sheet, then transfer to a cooling rack.
+- Let cookies cool for 2 minutes on the cookie sheet, then transfer to a cooling rack.
 Let cool completely before serving.